-D7.4R A student or prospective student may enrol on any module for which he or she meets the specified entry requirements, professional body requirements, prerequisites or co-requisites subject to the following:
+D7.4R A student or prospective student may enrol on any module for which they meet the specified entry requirements, professional body requirements, prerequisites or co-requisites subject to the following:

-- a. the provisions of D6.3R, D7.2R and D9.2R and any restrictions in the assessment regulations for an award; - not having any outstanding tuition fee debt or obligation to the University OR the University being satisfied they can meet their financial obligations (or has been given permission by the Vice-Chancellor to register despite the existence of the debt); - is not subject to restrictions as a result of a breach of student conduct, suspension or investigation for other reasons; - d. not being expelled from the award or the University. - e. students are not permitted to enrol on more than the required number of credits at a level for the sole purpose of improving their classification.
+- a. the provisions of D6.3R, D7.2R, D9.1R and D9.2R and any restrictions in the assessment regulations for an award: - b. not having any outstanding tuition fee debt or obligation to the University OR the University being satisfied they can meet their financial obligations (or have been given permission by the Vice-Chancellor to register despite the existence of the debt); - c. is not subject to restrictions as a result of a breach of student conduct, suspension or investigation for other reasons; - d. not being expelled from the award or the University; - e. students are not permitted to attempt to improve their classification by enrolling on a module with the sole intention of using it to replace the mark for another which they have already passed.